Tax cuts for every taxpayer

 Helping with the cost of living

 The Australian Government recognises that many households are facing cost-of-living pressures.
-The Government is delivering tax cuts for all Australian taxpayers.
+The Government has delivered tax cuts for all Australian taxpayers.

 Helping Priya